STAFF

 Kimberly Stone

-Women’s Reentry Project Program Director
+Women’s Reentry Program Director

 With nearly two decades of experience in the nonprofit sector, Kim brings to Arise Collective the heart of a servant leader.
 She has deep passion and compassion for both the women and the work of the Women’s Reentry Project.
 Kim shared, “I know, firsthand, how that darkness can swallow you up, and I know what it is like to feel lost.”